akp44/Udacity-FEND-Project-4/README.md

 Open the terminal and type

-npm install
+1. npm install

-npm run build-prod
+2. npm run build-prod

-npm run build-dev
+3. npm run build-dev

 And in another terminal

-npm start
+1.npm start